AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-14-ES6#6-spread-operator-and-rest-parameters.md

 &nbsp;

-### Spread in Object Literals (ES 2018/ ES9)
+### Spread in Object Literals (ES 2018 / ES9)

-This feature is not part of ES6 but as we already discussing this topic, it is worth mentioning that ES9 will introduce the Spread operator for Objects.
+This feature is not part of ES6, but as we are already discussing this topic, it is worth mentioning that ES9 will introduce the Spread operator for Objects.
 Let's look at an example:

 ``` js